 The magic key is AAAD

-To play YouTube or any video, for that matter, on your car’s dashboard, you need a specialized tool called AAAD, which stands for Android Auto Apps Downloader.
+To stream YouTube videos or any video, for that matter, on your car’s dashboard, you need a specialized tool called AAAD, which stands for Android Auto Apps Downloader.
+Think of it as a sideloading tool that gets unofficial apps past Android Auto’s restrictions, without needing any PC or root access.
 AAAD is a standalone application that acts as an app store specifically designed for Android Auto.
 Here, you will find apps only for Android Auto.
 Meaning, you don’t have to search for apps and then check if they support Android Auto or not.
 The best part is that AAAD doesn’t require rooting your phone.

 Previously, rooting was necessary for unlocking deep administrative privileges.
 But AAAD bypasses the need for root access by copying the digital signatures that Android Auto looks for.
 It tricks the car system into believing that the app you’ve installed was downloaded from the Google Play Store and approved for automotive use.
 You should remember one thing, though.
 When you open the Google Play Store and search for AAAD, you will see dozens of fake apps impersonating the original one.